 Gartner’s Hype Cycle for Emerging Technologies, which analyses the potential of recent digital innovations, has stated that VR has a bright future ahead of it.
 Hence, investments in the field are reaching astronomical levels and by 2025 are expected to hit $35bn.
 Of this, 14.5% - or $5.1bn - will likely come from the healthcare industry.

 Against this backdrop, we sought to explore possible alternatives for treating ADHD, based not on drugs but on pioneering technologies.
 We are experienced in developing cutting edge apps in the digital health arena and are already offering high-end VR solutions in a number of fields.
 So this seemed an obvious place to start.

 VR is a powerful technological tool, which blocks out the physical world and engages users in simulated visual and auditory phenomena.
 It has a non-mediation effect, which means it can immerse users completely within the sensory experience.
 Thus, it can assist medical practitioners in observing patient response, helping them diagnose ADHD earlier than would have been possible previously.
 And this is just one possible use of the revolutionary technology within this field, making a clear competitor with more traditional methods.

-Our new research paper focuses on the creation of a platform for diagnosing ADHD and suggests ways medical professionals and educational institutions could embrace this emerging tech.
+Following on from our research paper which looked at how wearables and artificial intelligence (AI) might power a connected, assistive healthcare system, our new research paper focuses on the creation of a platform for diagnosing ADHD and suggests ways medical professionals and educational institutions could embrace this emerging tech.